Constance Hines, PhD

 Coordinator of Advanced Placement Trainings & Professional Development Programs

 Caryn Musgrave is the Coordinator of Advanced Placement Trainings & Professional Development Programs in the David C. Anchin Center for the Advancement of Teaching.
 She is a graduate of the University of South Florida College of Education and a former Hillsborough County Public Schools teacher.
-Ms. Musgrave plans and coordinates the Pre-AP Course Teacher Institute (CTI), the Advanced Placement Summer Institute (APSI) and assists with many other College of Education professional development programs.
+Ms. Musgrave plans and coordinates the Pre-AP Summer Institute, the Advanced Placement Summer Institute (APSI) and assists with many other College of Education professional development programs.

 - Adam Rea